Can you tell us your position at Adventure World Travel?

 Talk us through your career in travel and your travel background that has brought you to this role at AWT?

-Canada obviously has a special place in your heart, can you share with us the reason/s?
+The USA and Canada obviously have a special place in your heart, can you share with us the reasons?

 What sort of traveller are you, and what do you seek?